 These were films that she had seen for the first time when she was in London during the 1930s, working as a Nanny (and a wonderful one she must have been).
 I heard lots of stories over the years about this period, and she always seemed very proud of her time in London.
 I know now that she had good reason to be.
 Girls born in a Norfolk village in 1909 rarely left the village itself, let alone move across the country to the capital.
 Her move must have raised some eyebrows at the time.

 Along with Deanna Durbin and Irene Dunne (I’m sure there were others), I also got introduced to silent films for the first time when Channel 4 started showing them on Sunday afternoons.
-I remember watching The Student Prince of Old Heidelberg, starring Ramon Novarro.
-At the time I guess I was bored rigid watching a silent movie, although as a teenager I do remember being rather taken by Ramon Novarro (although I certainly didn’t let that on at the time!).
-She was rather taken by him too, and I seem to remember her saying that she had met him once in London.
+I remember The Student Prince of Old Heidelberg was one of them, starring Ramon Novarro.
+At the time I guess I was bored rigid watching a silent movie (I saw it again recently and , up until that point, remembered nothing of it), although as a teenager I do remember being rather taken by Ramon Novarro (although I certainly didn’t let that on at the time!).
+She was rather taken by him too, and had gained his autograph when she went to see him on stage in London.
 If so, that would have been in 1935 when he was appearing for a brief time in a rather disastrous stage play.

 The film that changed everything was Show Boat.
 I had seen the 1950s glossy MGM version with Mum by this time (I was about twelve I guess), and admit that I wasn’t altogether happy that my afternoon with Mrs T would be spent watching an older version of the story rather than playing cards.
 But this twelve year old became entranced within minutes of the film starting, and my love of cinema was cemented forever.
 It became “our film”, and we would talk about it and sing the songs.
 Mrs T would tell me about the first time she saw it in London.
 I heard those stories many times over – it’s funny how we never realize that we’d give anything years later to hear them all over again.
 We hoped and waited that our beloved Channel 4 would show it again.
 They did about a year later, at about 11pm on a school night.
 Dad was out of work, and we were no longer hiring a video player.
 There was a thirteen year old boy bawling like a baby in his bedroom that night as he wasn’t allowed to stay up and watch it.